dehond/dehond.github.io/_posts/2026-05-10-catenary-coalmine.md

 title: The Catenary in the Coal Mine
 category: physics
 image: /assets/posts/arches/header.png
-excerpt: While out on a lark a few months ago, we bumped into a vestige of the colonial history of The Netherlands.
+excerpt: "While out on a lark a few months ago, we bumped into a vestige of the colonial history of The Netherlands.
 Triggered by some structurally curious elements, a grand tour through history, engineering, and the history of engineering ensued.
-Enter: compressed catenaries, colonial fanclubs, stiff slabs, and Pope Benedict XIV.
+Enter: compressed catenaries, colonial fanclubs, stiff slabs, and Pope Benedict XIV."
 date: 2026-05-10 20:00:00 +0200
 ---